-There are several types of trades in the Czech Republic.
-The most widespread and most used are free trades and no professional competence is required to operate them (e.g. marketing, lending of movables, advertising activities, accommodation services, photographic services,…).
-Another group is licensed trades.
-To obtain a concession, it is necessary to prove professional competence and in some cases to meet other conditions.
-Based on this, the state will grant you a business permit (for example, the operation of a travel agency, the operation of funeral services, inland water transport, etc.).
-Other types are tied and craft trades, for which it is also necessary to fulfill certain obligations and have the necessary abominable qualifications, but unlike licensed ones, they are not subject to state regulation (for example, hairdressing, masonry, jewelry, blacksmithing, etc.).
-If you are not sure, what do you need, do not hesitate to contact us for consultation about this.
+Many types of trades are recognized in the Czech Republic.
+The most common are free trades, for which no professional competence is required to carry them out (e.g. marketing, lending of movables, advertising activities, accommodation services, photographic services, etc.).
+This is in contrast to licenced trades, for which it is necessary to prove your professional competence, and in some cases to meet other conditions, to gain a concession.
+Based on the necessary evidence, the state may grant you a business permit (e.g. to operate a travel agency, provide funeral services, proffer inland water transport, etc.).
+Other types of trades include tied and craft trades, for which it is also necessary to fulfil certain obligations and have the necessary qualifications.
+However, unlike licenced trades, they are not subject to state regulation (e.g. hairdressing, masonry, jewellery, blacksmithery, etc.).
+If you are not sure what applies to you, please do not hesitate to contact us.

 How to proceed?

-For registration of your trade licence, do not forget to have a registered office.
-This means that you have to have an address replaced somewhere, this is called residency.
-From the owner of this place, you need to have a special document called the consent of the registered office.
+To register for a trade licence you need a registered office.
+This means that you have to have an address somewhere, so-called residency.
+From the owner of this place, you need to have a special document called “consent for registered office”.

-Trade licence is always for an indefinite period, however, you can suspend, resume or cancel it completely at any time for a definite period.
-For suspension, cancellation, and resumption, it is only necessary to contact the Trade Licensing Office.
+A trade licence is always registered for an indefinite period.
+However, you can suspend, cancel or resume it at any time for a definite period.
+For suspension, cancellation and resumption, it is only necessary to contact the Trade Licensing Office.

-As a self-employed person, you will always be required to file a tax return by 31 March at the latest.
-The amount you will pay in taxes is very variable according to your individual situation.
-In some conditions there is an option to register to the so-called “paušál ní daň” which means that you will pay once a month one amount to just one authority (this amount includes tax, social security and insurance fee).
-If you are not sure about the taxes, find a professional accountant before you start your business because if you fail to pay any fees to the czech authorities, there is a quite large amount of penalty.
+As a self-employed person, you are required to file a tax return by 31 March at the latest.
+The amount you pay in taxes will vary according to your individual situation.
+Under certain conditions, you can apply to pay a flat rate of tax (in Czech: paušální daň).
+This means that you pay the same amount every month to just one authority (this amount includes income tax, social security and health insurance contributions).
+If you are not sure about the tax situation, please find a professional accountant and seek advice before you start your business.
+If you fail to pay any fees to the relevant Czech authorities, the penalties can be quite high.

 Don´t forget to inform czech authorities!

-It looks almost perfect but the administrative part of the registration is very time consuming.
-After your trade licence is registered, you need to inform other czech authorities: Tax Office, Czech Social Security Administration, Insurance company within a short amount of time and you need to submit all necessary documents.
-If you register your trade license, be aware of the fact that you are liable for your actions with all your property!
+Although the process appears simple, the administrative part is very time consuming.
+After your trade licence is registered, you must inform other Czech authorities (Tax Office, Czech Social Security Administration, health insurance company) within a short space of time, thereby submitting all the necessary documents.
+Beware!
+If you register for a trade licence, you are liable for your actions with all your property!

-A limited liability company is the most popular type of business company in the Czech Republic for both Czechs and foreigners.
-The company may establish one or more partners (founders).
-The company is liable for breach of its obligations with all its assets, the partners are liable up to the unpaid amount of their business share in the nominal capital in the Commercial Register.
-The director (CEO) is liable only for those debts of the company which arise in breach of his obligation (CEO is in this case liable with all his property).
-The nominal capital of this legal entity consists of business shares of the founders and may be in an amount of one crown.
+A limited liability company (in Czech: s.r.o.) is the most popular company form in the Czech Republic for both Czechs and foreigners.
+Such companies can be established by one or more partners (founders).
+The company is liable for any breach of its obligations with all its assets, whereby the partners are liable up to the unpaid amount of their business share in the nominal capital in the Commercial Register.
+The director (CEO) is liable only for those debts of the company which arise in breach of their obligation (in this case, the CEO is liable with all their property).
+The nominal capital of such legal entities consists of the business shares of the founders, which may be as little as one crown.
 Each share represents the percentage share of the partner in the company’s business.

-To establish the company, you will need the name of the business company (you should first check the name with the notary office to see if the same or interchangeable name isn’t already registered.
-The company needs a registered office as well as trade licence.
+To establish a limited liability company you will need a name for the company (which you should first check with a notary to see if the same or a similar name hasn’t already been registered), a registered office and a trade licence.
 For more information see the text above.

 Step by step…

-First you should have a memorandum in which are incorporated rights and obligations of the partners, CEO, name of the company, amount of nominal capital, trade licence, etc. Memorandum must be written by notary.
-Afterwards steps are:
+Your notary must first draw up a memorandum which incorporates the rights and obligations of the partners, as well as includes the name of the CEO, the name of the company, the nominal capital, trade licence, etc. The subsequent steps are to: